Rest on the Flight into Egypt | Art for Christmas 2A

 Commentary by Hovak Najarian

-During the twelfth and thirteenth centuries there was an extraordinary growth in the veneration of Mary and many churches honored her name.
-In France, cathedrals were named Notre Dame (Holy Virgin) and in Rome alone, twenty-five churches were named Santa Maria.
-The largest of these became known as Santa Maria Maggiore (Saint Mary Major).
-This ancient church was expanded numerous times and during the late thirteenth century the entire choir area was rebuilt.
+During the twelfth and thirteenth century there was an extraordinary growth in veneration of Mary and many churches honored her name.
+In France, cathedrals were named Notre Dame (Holy Virgin) and in Rome alone, twenty-five churches were given her name.
+The largest of these churches—known as Santa Maria Maggiore (Saint Mary Major)—was expanded numerous times and during the late thirteenth century the entire choir area was rebuilt.
 Jacopo Torriti was commissioned to design the mosaic for its new apse.
-By this time, Mary had been exalted to the status of royalty and in art she was usually shown seated on a throne.
-The theme that Torriti chose for the apse mosaic was the coronation of the virgin and its centerpiece was a large medallion depicting Christ placing a crown on the head of Mary.
-Scenes from the life of Mary are shown below the medallion and among them is “Adoration of the Kings.”
+By this time, Mary had been exalted to the status of royalty and in art she was often seated on a throne.
+Torriti’s theme for the apse was the coronation of the virgin and its centerpiece was a large medallion depicting Christ placing a crown on the head of Mary.
+Adoration of the Kings below the medallion is one of the scenes depicting the life of Mary.

 Note